-When you’re trying to find quality HVAC services, you generally want a technician that understands what they’re doing.
-Many service companies advertise experienced staff, but how can you know for certain?
-One of the easiest ways to verify if an HVAC technician has experience is by checking their certifications.
-HVAC certifications can demonstrate proficiency in services like air conditioning repair, installation and maintenance services as well as other important aspects of the industry.
+When you’re trying to find quality HVAC services, you probably want a technician that understands what they’re doing.
+Lots of service companies advertise expert staff, but how can you know for certain?
+One of the most consistent ways to confirm if an HVAC technician has experience is by checking their certifications.
+HVAC certifications can demonstrate proficiency in services like air conditioning repair, installation and maintenance services as well as other central aspects of the industry.

-There are a variety of HVAC certifications available.
-Some concentrate on a core body of knowledge technicians should have, while others are a result of industry standards for energy efficiency and sustainability.
-We’ll review key details about a few of the most common HVAC certifications you’ll see in your search for services.
+There are many HVAC certifications available.
+Some concentrate on a core body of knowledge professionals should have, while others are a result of industry standards for energy efficiency and sustainability.
+We’ll take a look at key details about some of the most common HVAC certifications you’ll see in your search for services.

 The North American Technician Excellence certification is the largest program for HVAC proficiency, with tens of thousands of certified technicians.
-Other organizations like the ACCA and the federal Environmental Protection Agency cooperate with the NATE program to standardize the certification testing.
-To pass, applicants must reach a minimum score of 70%.
-To maintain NATE certification, technicians must receive continuing education or retake an exam every two years.
+Other organizations like the ACCA and the federal Environmental Protection Agency assist with the NATE program to standardize the certification testing.
+To pass, participating technicians must reach a minimum score of 70%.
+To maintain NATE certification, technicians must receive additional education or take another exam every two years.

-Complete certification is a multiyear process made up of four separate tests.
-The first two are designed for entry-level technicians while the other set of exams provide full certification along with senior-level status:
+Total certification is a multiyear process made up of four separate tests.
+The first two are created for entry-level technicians while the final set of exams provide full certification and senior-level status:

-- Ready-to-Work Certificate – This certificate offers core knowledge and skill sets that can supplement any education or training already completed.
-The Ready-to-Work certification is especially beneficial for recent graduates of trades programs.
+- Ready-to-Work Certificate – This certificate provides core knowledge and skill sets that can add onto any education or training already completed.
+The Ready-to-Work certification is especially beneficial for recent graduates of trade programs.

 - HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to test proficiency on fundamental topics concerning full NATE certification.

 - Core and Specialty Certification – Once a technician has been in service for two or more years, they can achieve NATE certification.
-Technicians will have to pass both the core exam as well as a specialty exam for installation or servicing specific kinds of HVAC systems.
+Technicians will need to pass both the core exam as well as a specialty exam for installation or servicing specific kinds of HVAC equipment.

 - Senior-Level Efficiency Analyst Certification – Senior status is the highest NATE certification offered.
-Technicians need to be certified in two specialty services—one in heating and the other in air conditioning—to be eligible for applying for the senior certificate.
+Technicians should be certified in two specialty services—one in heating and one in air conditioning—to be eligible for applying for the senior certificate.

-The American Society of Heating, Refrigerating and Air Conditioning Engineers was founded in 1894.
-ASHRAE and its members share research and education about HVAC equipment with the intent to encourage sustainability, energy efficiency and healthy indoor air quality.
+The American Society of Heating, Refrigerating and Air Conditioning Engineers was created in 1894.
+ASHRAE and its members provide research and education about HVAC systems with the intent to encourage sustainability, energy efficiency and healthy indoor air quality.
 Through their efforts, ASHRAE creates industry standards with federal recognition.
-These standards apply not only to HVAC equipment, but to the buildings themselves as well as their other systems.
+These standards are applicable not only to HVAC equipment, but to the buildings themselves as well as their other systems.

-The majority of ASHRAE standards are relevant to commercial properties and industrial facilities, as they frequently have the highest rates of energy expenditure.
-They’ll study how HVAC system design can be improved as well as how equipment should be installed and serviced.
-ASHRAE also monitors how the engineering and architectural design of the building itself influences energy use.
+Most of ASHRAE standards are focused on commercial properties and industrial facilities, as they typically have the highest rates of energy use.
+They’ll research how HVAC system design can be improved as well as how equipment should be installed and serviced.
+ASHRAE also researches how the engineering and architectural design of the building itself impacts energy use.

-Another nationwide HVAC accreditation organization, the ACCA stands for Air Conditioning Contractors of America.
-This organization calls for rigorous training and offers sessions for members to complete both on-site and online.
-Contractors wanting accreditation have two programs to select from:
+Another national HVAC accreditation organization, the ACCA stands for Air Conditioning Contractors of America.
+This organization promotes rigorous training and facilitates sessions for members to complete both on-site and online.
+Contractors looking for accreditation have two programs to select from:

-- The Existing Homes Program for Residential Service and Installation (RSI): This track ensures technicians can install, replace and maintain HVAC equipment common in residential properties like homes and apartments.
+- The Existing Homes Program for Residential Service and Installation (RSI): This track ensures technicians can install, replace and maintain HVAC equipment placed in residential properties like homes and apartments.

 - The New Homes Program: The New Homes track prioritizes designing and installing HVAC systems with ENERGY STAR®-certified equipment for qualifying homes.
-Random audits are completed to make sure members maintain their expertise.
+Random audits are completed to ensure members maintain their proficiency.

 Industry Competency Exams are offered by NATE to make sure technicians meet industry standards for entry-level (one year or less) experience.
-These are distinguished from the NATE certification exams but cover similar topics.
-Testing is offered for residential HVAC equipment as well as light commercial heating and cooling.
-Separate tests are also available for commercial refrigeration.
+These are distinguished from the NATE certification exams but review similar topics.
+Testing is available for residential HVAC equipment as well as light commercial heating and cooling.
+Separate tests are even available for commercial refrigeration.

-To be ICE-certified for residential equipment, technicians will have to pass both a core exam as well as specialty sections for services like furnace installation, service or even knowledge of components.
-Commercial ICE certifications don’t include the core exam and will review all relevant knowledge instead of specialty sections.
+To be ICE-certified for residential equipment, technicians will need to pass both a core exam as well as specialty courses for services like furnace installation, service or even knowledge of components.
+Commercial ICE certifications don’t include the core exam and will cover all relevant knowledge rather than specialty sections.

 EPA Section 608

-The Environmental Protection Agency provides in-depth regulations for the HVAC industry.
+The Environmental Protection Agency provides substantial regulations within the HVAC industry.
 One of the most well-known sets of regulations is the federal Clean Air Act.
 Under Section 608 of the Clean Air Act, the EPA requires technicians who handle equipment capable of releasing refrigerants to pass a certification test.
-To earn the Section 608 Technician Certification, the test should be specific to the equipment the technician works with and administered by an approved organization.
+To earn the Section 608 Technician Certification, the test will be specific to the systems the technician works with and administered by an approved organization.

-The HVAC Excellence Certifications of Achievement are made up of a broad range of competency tests for different levels of proficiency in the HVAC industry.
-For example, the Heating, Electrical, Air Conditioning Technology (H.E.A.T.) + student outcome assessments are designed for high school students who have completed qualifying HVAC education programs.
-Additional testing is offered for those seeking employment as well as for experienced technicians seeking Professional or Master Specialist accreditation.
+The HVAC Excellence Certifications of Achievement are made up of a wide range of competency tests for varying levels of proficiency in the HVAC industry.
+For example, the Heating, Electrical, Air Conditioning Technology (H.E.A.T.) + student outcome assessments are offered for high school students who have completed qualifying HVAC education programs.
+Other testing is available for those seeking employment as well as for experienced technicians seeking Professional or Master Specialist accreditation.

 The Benefits of Certified HVAC Technicians

-When you receive service from technicians who are certified by organizations like NATE, ASHRAE and the ACCA, you’re giving your HVAC system a better standard of service.
-Benefits of hiring certified HVAC technicians include:
+When you request service from technicians who are certified by organizations like NATE, ASHRAE and the ACCA, you’re giving your HVAC system a higher standard of service.
+Benefits of choosing certified HVAC technicians include:

-Can help lower costs and speed up services: Technicians who devote the time and resources required for these certifications often use less time and fewer resources when servicing your equipment.
+Can help reduce costs and speed up services: Technicians who devote the time and resources needed for these certifications often need less time and fewer resources when servicing your equipment.
 Not only can things like furnace repair, maintenance and installation proceed more quickly, but the faster progress can also reduce labor expenses.

-If you’re looking for certified HVAC services in Zelienople, consider requesting an appointment with Knoechel Heating Company.
+If you’re looking for certified HVAC services in Zelienople, consider requesting an appointment with Knoechel Heating.
 Get in touch by giving us a call at 724-425-5852 today.